 Don’t let people get you down.

-There’s nothing wrong with wanting to take the alternative path and travel the world.
-Let them try to dissuade you.
-Let them call you crazy — but as Steve Jobs said, “the people who are crazy enough to think they can change the world, are the ones who do.”
+So let them try to dissuade you.
+Let them call you crazy — but as Steve Jobs said, “the people who are crazy enough to think they can change the world are the ones who do.”